starters-dev/https-backend/README.md

 - `build.sh` - `build` script that runs `setup` script with all scripts under `run/services` folder and builds and runs Docker images in background.
 - `.env` - list of environment variables.
 - `run/` - folder with general bash scripts.
-- `run/services/` - folder with bash scripts for a specific service.
 - `services/` - folder with Docker services files.
 For example, if you have `redis` service, then you would have `services/docker-compose.redis.yml` with specific configuration for `redis` service.
 Or if your service is a frontend app, then you'll need to clone it to `services/frontend/` and create `services/docker-compose.frontend.yml`.
 - `services/your-service/` - folder with your service, for ex. `frontend`.